-If the control field intensity is increased, saturation effects occur and the validity condition of parametric approximation is less restrictive.
-From Eq.(\ref{Maxwellcontrol+1Field}), one gets
+As the control field intensity is increased, saturation effects occur and the validity condition of the parametric approximation becomes less restrictive.
+From Eq. (\ref{Maxwellcontrol+1Field}), one gets

-and provided that $\alpha_{0}LS\left(y=0\right)\sin^{2}\varphi_{L}\ll1$, control field intensity remains unaffected along propagation.
-If the optical depth is increased so that the inequality $\alpha_{0}LS\left(y=0\right)\sin^{2}\varphi_{L}\ll1$ no longer holds, the modification of the control field cannot be neglected and additional dephasing has to be taken into account in the propagation equation of the probe.
-New features appear and are detailed in \citep{HB08b}.
+and provided that $\alpha_{0}LS\left(y=0\right)\sin^{2}\varphi_{L}\ll1$, the intensity of the control field remains unaffected along propagation.
+If the optical depth is increased so that the inequality $\alpha_{0}LS\left(y=0\right)\sin^{2}\varphi_{L}\ll1$ no longer holds, the change in the control field cannot be neglected and additional dephasing must be taken into account in the propagation equation of the probe.
+New features appear and are detailed in \cite{HB08b}.